-The Solaris 2.5.1 Handbook for SMCC Peripherals describes how to configure Sun Microsystems peripheral devices, such as disk drives, tape drives, CD-ROM drives, and boards by using the Solaris $^{\text{TM}}$ 2.5.1 operating environment.
+The Solaris Handbook for SMCC Peripherals describes how to configure Sun Microsystems peripheral devices, such as disk drives, tape drives, CD-ROM drives, and boards by using the SolarisTM operating environment.

-Note - The Solaris 2.5.1 operating environment includes the SunOSTM 5.5.1 operating system, the OpenWindowsTM operating environment, compilers, and other software.
+Note - The Solaris operating environment includes the SunOS[TM] operating system, the OpenWindows[TM] operating environment, the Common Desktop Environment (CDE), compilers, and other software.